Chief Inspector (1st Shift, Mon-Fri)

 - General knowledge of Federal Aviation Regulations and other governing regulations, general quality principles and systems, all applicable technical data, overhaul manuals, etc.

 - Thorough understanding of all shop processes and how they affect airworthiness.
 Ability to work with Process Engineers and Process Supervisors to establish inspection standards and methods and trouble shoot problems.

 Quality Inspector, Quality Control Inspector, Quality Technician, Quality Inspection Technician, Incoming Goods Inspector, CDQAR, Military, Collateral Duty Inspection, Collateral Duty, Collateral Duty Quality Assurance Representative, Quality Assurance Representative, Quality Assurance, Goods Inwards Inspector, Quality Assurance Inspector.
 Micrometers, Gas Turbine, Turbine Engine, Engine, Calipers, Zeiss, Pratt & Whitney, Boeing, Snecma, Safran Aircraft Engines, CFM International, GE Aviation, General Electric, International Aero Engines, IAE, Gen X, GE90, PW2000, PW4000, LM2500, V2500, CF6, CFM56, F117, 2nd shift, second shift, 2nd shift, off shift.

-CRT is committed to providing a safe and healthy workplace and promoting the health and well being of its employees.
-It is the Company’s policy to only hire individuals who do not use tobacco.
+CRT is committed to providing a safe and healthy workplace and promoting the health and well-being of its employees.
+It is the Company’s policy to only hire individuals who do not use drugs/nicotine products.
 All candidates will be screened for drug/nicotine use prior to hire.
 Employment opportunities at CRT are open to all qualified applicants solely on the basis of their job-related experience, knowledge, skills and abilities.
 CRT complies with all applicable federal, state and local laws with regard to equal employment opportunity.